percona/pmm-doc/docs/use-case.mysql-slow-log-rotation.md

 -------------- -------- ----------- -------- ------------------------------------------- --------------------------------------------------------------------------------------
 mysql:queries  percona  -           YES      root:***@unix(/var/run/mysqld/mysqld.sock)  query_source=slowlog, query_examples=true, slow_log_rotation=false, retain_slow_logs=1
 ```

+!!! alert alert-warning "Important"
+    Disabling the slow log rotation feature for an already added MySQL monitoring service is not supported.

+    If you already have the MySQL monitoring service where the slow log rotation was not disabled explicitly using the `--slow-log-rotation` option, remove this monitoring service.

+    ```
+    $ pmm-admin rm mysql
+    ```

+    Add it again setting the `--slow-log-rotation` to *false*.

+    ```
+    pmm-admin rm mysql:queries
+    pmm-admin add mysql:queries --slow-log-rotation=false
+    ```

 ## Set up **logrotate** to manage the slow log rotation